S2E/s2e-old/docs/BuildingS2E.rst

 Building the S2E Framework
 ==========================

-The following steps describe installation in detail.
-We assume the installation is performed on Ubuntu 10.10 64bit host system (S2E also works on other 64bit Linux, Mac and Windows systems).
+The following steps describe the installation process in detail.
+We assume the installation is performed on an Ubuntu 10.10 64-bit host system (S2E also works on 64-bit Linux, Mac, and Windows systems).

 .. contents::